-- The containers and packages must remain structurally sound and lack evidence of leakage, spillage or damage. - Containers should be set up on pallets so they don't tip over easily. - Containers should be stored in such a way that they won't easily tip over or get damaged. - Do NOT stack cardboard boxes of lamps more than 3 high because the lamps on the bottom could be crushed by the weight of the pile. - The lamps should be handled by their bases, not the glass portion. - Lamps should be carefully placed into boxes and not dropped or thrown in to prevent breakage.

-- Lamps should be placed inside the plastic liners provided for each box type.
-When the boxes are full the liners ends should be tied or taped together to create a seal with all lamps inside the liner. - Ensure boxes are filled to capacity (to prevent breakage during transport and to qualify for payment) but do not overfill boxes. - Seal boxes with packing tape in preparation for ship-out.
+- The containers and packages must remain structurally sound and lack evidence of leakage, spillage or damage. - Containers should be set up on pallets so they don't tip over easily. - Containers should be stored in such a way that they won't easily tip over or get damaged. - Do NOT stack boxes of lamps more than 3 high because the lamps on the bottom could be crushed by the weight of the pile. - The lamps should be handled by their bases, not the glass portion and should be set down gently in the boxes or collection containers. - Lamps should be carefully placed into boxes and not dropped or thrown in to prevent breakage. - Lamps should be placed inside the plastic liners provided for each box type.
+When the boxes are full the liners ends should be tied or taped together to create a seal with all lamps inside the liner. - Ensure boxes are filled to capacity (to prevent breakage during transport and to qualify for payment) but do not overfill boxes - Seal boxes with packing tape in preparation for ship-out.
 Ensure all seams are taped.
-Refer to the Taping Method instructions below. - If boxes other than cardboard boxes are used for the collection of bulbs (i.e. fibre drums, small plywood boxes etc.) ensure any lid provided is securely placed on top and will not shift during transportation.
-Use tape or shrink wrap if required. - Any lamp that is broken must be cleaned up immediately using the spill procedure under the Clean-up Procedures.
+Refer to the Taping Method instructions below. - Any lamp that is broken must be cleaned up immediately using the spill procedure under the Clean-up Procedures. - ALL Boxes should be packed in such away as to avoid the movement (and possible breakage) of bulbs during transport.